Kumasi: History

 After Ghana's got its independence in 1957, education surrounding teaching and research in Kumasi improved as a result of the nation's visions for the future.
 When the Kwame Nkrumah University of Science and Technology first opened as the College of Technology in Kumasi in 1952, it did not comprise with a school of architecture.
 The initial idea to create a school of architecture came from the United Nations-related "Report on Housing in the Gold Coast."

 Advice was given by Robert Gardner-Medwin, professor of architecture at the University of Liverpool and Louis Matheson, professor of engineering at the University of Manchester to put in place two-year common course for all three departments of the envisioned faculty: Architecture, Building Technology, and Planning.
 Following their advice, the Department of Architecture in Kumasi admitted its first students in 1958.
 KNUST transitioned from a college to a university in 1961.
 Notable educators in Kumasi included John Owusu Addo and Austin Tetteh, both are architects.

 Secondary education

-There are elite all-boys and all-girls senior high schools such as Prempeh College, Kumasi High School, T I Ahmadiyya School, Opoku Ware School, Yaa Asantewaa Girls' Senior High School and St. Louis Senior High School in Kumasi.
+There are elite all-boys and all-girls senior high schools such as Prempeh College, Kumasi High School, T I Ahmadiyya School, Opoku Ware School, Yaa Asantewaa Girls' Senior High School, Osei Tutu Senior High School and St. Louis Senior High School in Kumasi.
 There are also many elite mixed senior high schools such as Kumasi Academy and Anglican Senior High School, and a host of other public secondary schools, as well as their private counterparts in the city.